David14p/Random-minecraft-skin-generator/README.md

 **How to install?**

 1. Install Python from [Website](https;//www.python.org)
-2. Run "pip install pillow to install the pillow library
+2. Run "pip install pillow" to install the pillow library
 3. run the python main.py file from this repository Done